Young children, too, need time to grieve.

 As I spend the week in the Land of Bumps and Lumps, working on a Tout-Triste, I thought I should share two personal experiences to illustrate my point before offering some picturebooks related to the topic of death as helpful resources.

-The first story is my own, as my father died as I was 4 years old.
+The first story is my own, as my father died when I was 4 years old.
 I was told that he was “au ciel”, a word referring to Heaven, but also meaning “in the sky”.
-I found peace imaging my dad, looking after me from the sky, and was quite content until I took a plane, few years later, noticing anything but my dad waving at me while jumping on the clouds.
+I found peace imagining my dad, looking after me from the sky, and was quite content until I took a plane, a few years later, noticing anything but my dad waving at me while jumping on the clouds.

 Why am I sharing those stories?
-Definitely not to express unfinished feelings or regrets, as talking about death often comes at a time when grown-ups deal with their own feelings, but rather, I want to illustrate how our words may be interpreted by young children.
+Definitely not to express unfinished feelings or regrets, as discussing death often occurs at a time when adults are dealing with their own emotions, but rather, I want to illustrate how our words may be interpreted by young children.
 “Au ciel” being taken literally, and a purse left behind.
 Young children, too, need time to grieve.

-Today, I am just going to share a few words on three picturebooks I found at the library after searching the topic of death.
+Today, I am just going to share a few words on three picturebooks I found at the library after searching for the topic of death.
 Those are not the only ones, by far.
-But all of them should be seen as a starting point to discuss, providing the opportunity for a young child to express their own thoughts and feelings.
+However, all of them should be viewed as a starting point for discussion, providing an opportunity for a young child to express their own thoughts and feelings.
 A few days, a few months, a few years later.

 Those three books are just a start but they provide several angles to approach the topic — one from a child’s perspective, one from a grown-up’s perspective, and one full of questions.
 Please do not hesitate to share in the comment or through the form any picturebooks, or other resources you may find helpful in view of our topic this week.